Ayesha322-hub/BSDSF23A031-OS-A02/REPORT.md

 S_IRUSR, S_IWUSR, and S_IXUSR check if the owner has read, write, and execute permissions.

 This method helps us interpret the file’s type and permissions from the st_mode value in a clear way.

+Feature 3 — Column Display (down then across)

+Q1 — Explain the logic for printing items in "down then across" columnar format.
+Why is a simple single loop insufficient?

+Answer:
+The "down then across" layout fills each column top-to-bottom before moving to the next column.
+To do that correctly you must know how many rows each column will have beforehand.
+That means you first read and store all filenames and find the longest filename.
+With the number of files and the number of columns (based on terminal width) you can compute the number of rows as rows = ceil(nfiles / cols).
+After this, to print row 0 you print names[0], names[rows], names[2*rows], ...
+For row 1 you print names[1], names[1+rows], etc. A single linear loop over filename array prints left-to-right across rows instead of down each column, so it won’t produce the desired ordering or alignment.
+Precomputing rows/columns is necessary.

+Q2 — What is the purpose of ioctl here?
+What are limitations of using a fixed-width fallback?

+Answer:
+ioctl with TIOCGWINSZ lets the program ask the terminal how many columns wide it is.
+Using that real width allows our program to pack as many columns as fit and to reflow the output if the user resizes the terminal.
+If we always used a fixed width like 80 columns, the layout could look wrong on narrow or very wide terminals — either wrapping too early or leaving lots of unused space.
+Using ioctl makes the output adapt to the actual environment and gives a much better user experience.